Syracuse University: 21st century

-In July 2025, Chancellor and President Kent Syverud announced that the university has closed its Office of Diversity and Inclusion, replacing it with an "Office of People and Culture" housed within Human Resources.
+In July 2025, Syverud announced that the university had closed its Office of Diversity and Inclusion, replacing it with an "Office of People and Culture" housed within Human Resources.
 The closure followed federal policies implemented by the Trump administration threatening universities with loss of federal funding for maintaining diversity programs.
 Syracuse University was among over 130 institutions identified by the administration for potential investigations related to diversity, equity, and inclusion programs.
 The executive order specifically targeted universities with endowments exceeding $1 billion, with the university's endowment valued at over $2 billion as of 2024.

 In late August 2025, Syverud announced he would step down as president and chancellor in June 2026, concluding a twelve-year tenure that began in 2014.
 Syverud cited personal and professional reflection as the basis for his decision, with his departure also coinciding with the expiration of his contract.
+On March 3, 2026, J. Michael (Mike) Haynie was appointed 13th Chancellor and President of Syracuse University and planned to assume the role on July 1, 2026.
+On April 15, 2026, during his final weeks as chancellor, Syverud announced that he had been diagnosed with a form of brain cancer, and would step down from the role early and would be replaced by Haynie.

+In June 2026, Haynie announced that Syracuse University expected to fall short of its undergraduate enrollment target for fall 2026, resulting in a projected budget deficit.
+Haynie attributed the shortfall in part to broader demographic and enrollment challenges affecting higher education institutions nationwide.